 In China, there are various religious beliefs and practices, including Buddhism, Taoism (native), Islam, and Christianity.
-Tibetans practice Tibetan Buddhism and most Muslims live in northwest region.
+Tibetans practice Tibetan Buddhism and most Muslims live in the northwest region.
 Citizens have the freedom to choose and express their own religious faith.

 The national language of China is Chinese, which is also the most widely spoken language in the world.
 Chinese is composed of Mandarin (the most popular one) and many other dialects.

-There are thousands of family names in China, among which only 100 are widely used, such as Li, Wang, Zhang, etc. Unlike westerns, Chinese often put family name before given name.
+There are thousands of family names in China, among which only 100 are widely used, such as Li, Wang, Zhang, etc. Unlike westerns, Chinese often put the family name before the given name.